 Minimum requirements for address numbers required by the Fire Code.
 Refer to the International Fire Code (IFC) Section 505 – Premises Identification.

-Sign Ordinance Section 8.303 – Requirement of Permit links to external site outlines when a sign permit is required.
-If a sign permit is required, this section provides the application, plan review, and inspection process.
+Sign Ordinance Section 8.303 – Requirement of Permit outlines when a sign permit is required.
+If a sign permit is required, this section provides the application, permit review, and inspection process.

 Step 1: Submit a Sign Permit Application